fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 *Edit: Add more insight for the anti-trust section for better clarity*

 [^1]: I get it.
 Mastodon and Threads are not merging into a single platform or company.
 But this, to me, is the crux of the issue when I observe the discourse on Mastodon.
 So many of us are so hyper-focused on the technology, we overlook the practical matters of human behavior.
 And I don’t mean the type of humans who write a README doc for fun.
 I mean *normal* people (joking).
-Whether interpolation is technically a “merger” is irrelevant to the average user.
+Whether interoperation is technically a “merger” is irrelevant to the average user.
 In fact, the safest bet for a non-technical user who cannot follow documentation is to assume that Meta *will* use their user data for nefarious purposes.
 And to be fair, it absolutely will if presented with a sliver of opportunity.
 Very few of us foresaw what Facebook was doing when we all had like buttons on our blogs for a summer.
 It’s not impossible for Meta to find a way to monetize Mastodon’s user data.
 Even if that isn’t its primary objective.

 [^2]: I think Bluesky is set to take a surprising chunk of Twitter users, and I think Jack Dorsey knows it.
 When TwitterX experiences another mass exodus, Bluesky will open its doors after a comically long invite-only period.
 The announcement will dominate the news cycle as a companion piece to Twitter’s continued demise.
 To sweeten the pot, Jack will probably announce a new feature.
 If you forgot about Bluesky, that’s perhaps by design.
 It’s ￼biding its time, waiting for someone to slip up.
 To be clear, I’m not a well-wisher.
 Dorsey is a fucking dork (derogatory).